CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 * Alerts notable events now stored in the index under stash sourcetype.
   * So, user has to create index named cyences.
   * Have to copy paste props.conf from default directory to local directory and update the sourcetype name from cyences_stash to stash in the local props.conf file. ([cyences_stash] => [stash])
+* Configuration for Malicious IP Collector.
+  * Go to `Settings > Configuration > Malicious-IP Collector` Configuration to do so.

 Version 1.0.0 (Nov 2020)